×

 What are the schools in Mexico like?

 "Have a lot of money.
 It cost us $1800.00 usd to send my 2 girls to this school.
 This cost only covers the Tuition and Transportation.
 Then every other week they come home and need $20 for this assignment or $40 for the next assignment.
 I should of been a teacher there.
-I would make a lot more money than what I am currently doing," remarked one expat living in Mexico City with children attending Amercian School Foundation.
+I would make a lot more money than what I am currently doing," wrote an expat with kids at Amercian School Foundation in Mexico City.

 "This school is a properly run school in that it requires the students to comply properly with discipline - unlike most other private schools here.
 The teachers are excellent and the school has a good, varied curriculum strong in sciences.
 It offers a two-year prepa.
-Most importantly it is a LAY school - not religious - so there is none of the time-wasting religious ritual found at some other schools," remarked one parent with kids at St Patricks School in Monterrey.
+Most importantly it is a LAY school - not religious - so there is none of the time-wasting religious ritual found at some other schools," commented one expat when asked about St Patricks School in Monterrey.

 View More Answers